Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/workflow-processes/workflow-delegation/index.md

 ## Purpose

-Allow the OOTB "Request for Activation" workflow to execute different WF steps based on the payload.
+Allow to execute a different workflow model on the same payload.

-For example, when the Workflow is executed on a pages under `/content/en/pages` an approval workflow is required, however pages under `/content/en/pages/faq` do not require the approval workflow, and on `/content/dam/products` a more rigorous approval workflow is required.
+Taking the "Request for activation" workflow as example, when the Workflow is executed on a pages under `/content/en/pages` an approval workflow is required, however pages under `/content/en/pages/faq` do not require the approval workflow, and on `/content/dam/products` a more rigorous approval workflow is required.
+Using the Workflow Delegation step you can define the exact workflow model to start as part of the content tree.
+You don't need to hardcode the information which workflow to start at which location in the workflow model; also you don't need to modify any workflow launchers.

 ## How to Use